JULY 2022, LOVE: Babymother (1998)

 Mi Like Yuh

 What’s also cool is that the men are corny as all get out.
 I mean, really truly.
 Nowhere near as bad as the trio, their maternal relations, their ambitions, their performances, their style.
 Nowhere.
-They’re jealous, they’re conniving, and well all else fails they turn to misogynoir.
-Like not even in a believable way - not for the audience and neither for the women characters.
-One could really argue that the male characters are really no deeper than plot devices, moving the storyline along.
+They’re jealous, they’re conniving, and when all else fails they turn to misogynoir.
+Like not even in a believable way.
+The male characters may truly be no deeper than plot devices, there to moving the storyline along.

-They are marginal, but because they marginalize themselves, particularly through their misogynoir and their failure to show up for their families.
-They fail to nourish, one another, themselves, their children, their partners.
+They are marginal because they marginalize themselves through their misogynoir and their failure to show up for their families.
+They fail to nourish one another, themselves, their children, their partners.
 They don’t engage the broader community.